-VET teaching staff are responsible for monitoring the academic integrity of students, and actioning complaints and/or allegations of breaches
+VET teaching staff are responsible for monitoring the academic integrity of students, and actioning complaints and/or allegations of breaches.

-Students are expected to read, comprehend, respect and comply with this procedures regarding plagiarism, collusion and cheating.
+Students are expected to read, comprehend, respect and comply with this procedure regarding plagiarism, collusion and cheating.

-Teachers must take the time, especially at the beginning of a unit and qualification to ensure that students understand what is plagiarism is and cheating.
+VET teachers must take the time, especially at the beginning of a unit and qualification, to ensure that students understand is the meaning of plagiarism and cheating.

-Teachers should take the time to explain to students how to reference correctly.
+VET teachers should take the time to teach students how to reference correctly.

-Information can be found in the Student handbook and Student Code of Conduct
+This information can be found in the Student Handbook and Student Code of Conduct.